microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### Save/Load blob feature for OpenVINO EP

 This feature enables users to save and load the blobs directly.
 These pre-compiled blobs can be directly loaded on to the specific hardware device target and inferencing can be done.
-This feature is only supported on MyriadX(VPU) hardware device target and not supported for other plugin's like CPU, GPU, etc.
+This feature is only supported on MyriadX(VPU) hardware device target.

+Starting from OpenVINO 2021.4 version, this feature is supported in OpenVINO-EP using Model caching mechanism from OpenVINO.[documentation](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_Model_caching_overview.html).

+This feature is now available for MyriadX(VPU) and iGPU from OpenVINO 2021.4.
+Currently, this feature is not supported for Intel CPU's.

 Improved overall inferencing time, since this feature eliminates the preliminary steps of creating a network from the model.
 Here, the pre-compiled blob is directly imported on to the device target.